Smilelign - a clear solution

 Featuring in June's edition of The Dentist, our Technical Director, Matt Everatt, discusses treating diastema with clear aligners.

 While certainly not a new concept, interest in adult orthodontics has increased in recent years, with more people searching for solutions to improve the appearance of their smile.
 Fifty-four percent of women admit to being so self-conscious of their teeth that they have considered braces.
-So, this raises the question - what type of treatments are available?
+So, this raises the question - what types of treatments are available?

 Upon hearing the word 'orthodontics', most people automatically envisage fixed, wire braces.
 The most common form of treatment, metal braces are bonded to the teeth to help combat malalignment cases.
 They are a private option for adult patients, available free on the NHS for teenage patients and have an average treatment length of 24 months.